Islam in the Soviet Union: Stalin's rule

 When Joseph Stalin consolidated power in the second half of the 1920s, his policies regarding religion had changed.
 Mosques began to be closed or turned into warehouses throughout Central Asia, religious leaders were persecuted, religious schools were closed down, and waqfs were outlawed.
 The Soviet government interpreted the paranja (a traditional Central Asian female robe) as an embodiment of Muslim oppression against women; Stalin's policies led to the initiation of Hujum, a Soviet campaign that sought to strong-arm Islamic systems in Central Asia in order to eliminate practices that were seen as perpetuating male–female inequality, particularly the practice of pardah, which directed the large-scale seclusion of women from society.
 However, the campaign was unsuccessful, and Islamic veiling practices became more popular than ever among Muslim workers, whereas it had formerly been worn only by Muslim bourgeoisie.
 In the 1930s, during the period of Stalin's Great Purge, thousands of Muslim religious clerics were arrested and executed.
-Between 1929 to 1941, the vast majority of the country's mosques were shut down.
+Between 1929 and 1941, the vast majority of the country's mosques were shut down.

 In addition to his anti-religion policies, Stalin's cult of personality effectively shut out Soviet citizens' freedom to practice Islam, Christianity, or any other religions.